SubhaagChowdhury/web-project/readme.md

-# dlt operations through web
+# bookings through web

-This si the repository for blockchain operation using Golang Web Services
+This is the repository for bookings using Golang Web Services

 - Built in Go version 1.20
 - Uses [gorilla/mux](https://github.com/gorilla/mux)